 PCT has entered into employment agreements with certain of its executive officers that are expected to govern certain terms and conditions of such executive officers' employment following the Business Combination.
-The employment agreements with Mike Otworth and David Brenner, which were entered into on November 14, 2020, are described below under "PCT Executive Compensation - Employment Agreements/Arrangements with our NEOs - New Employment Agreements" and "PCT Executive Compensation - Severance and Change in Control Compensation."
+The employment agreements with Mike Otworth, Michael Dee and David Brenner, which were entered into in November 2020, are described below under "PCT Executive Compensation - Employment Agreements/Arrangements with our NEOs - New Employment Agreements" and "PCT Executive Compensation - Employment Agreements."